sathwikv2005/custom-react-native-alert/README.md

 ## 🔧 Setup

-Wrap your app with the `AlertProvider`:
+Wrap your root component with the `AlertProvider`:

 ```tsx
 // App.tsx